 Finally, I excluded mobile-only platforms for the time being, since those products tend to build limited-feature applications compared to multi-platform NoCode products, which are tailored towards building more complex applications.

 Google searches are an important indicator of the popularity of NoCode.
 Google AdWords has monthly search data beginning in January 2016.
 I included keywords of “NoCode” and “No Code” in this analysis.
 The chart below indicates an increase in popularity of over 200% since January 2019.

 Number of Twitter Posts with #NoCode

 Twitter hashtags is another good indicator of the popularity of NoCode.
 I extracted all tweets with hashtag #NoCode from January 2019.
-The chart below shows those monthly tweet counts for the last 12+ months.
-You can see that the number of tweets went up almost ten-fold over that time frame.
+The chart below shows those monthly tweet counts since January 2019.
+You can see that the number of tweets went up about ten-fold over that time frame.

 Number of NoCode Startups Formed

 The number of companies developing new NoCode platforms is another indicator of its popularity.
 This tends to be a leading indicator, as most startups take a few years from their founding before they release a product.
 They focus this time on business-oriented objectives, like raising capital, building their team, and developing the technology.